aerospike/aerospike-client-csharp/README.md

 		Aerospike user administration.
 This application is only valid for enterprise servers that are configured to require user authentication.

 * **AerospikeLite.sln**
-	C# library and demonstration programs without "query with user-defined aggregation" functionality.
+	C# library and demonstration programs without "AerospikeClient.QueryAggregate()" (secondary index query with user-defined aggregation).
 This solution is fully managed.
-This solution contains similar projects with the "Lite" suffix.
+Supported compile targets are AnyCPU, x64 (64-bit) and x86 (32-bit).
+The included projects are appended with the "Lite" suffix.

 	* **AerospikeClientLite**
 	* **AerospikeDemoLite**